LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 The line starts with the list of party members (unless only one member resides on the currently displayed level) and the shortened name of the team.
-Then comes the damage of the leader's weapon (but regardless of the figures, each attack inflicts at least 1 damage), then his current and maximum Calm (composure, focus, attentiveness), then his current and maximum HP (hit points, health).
+Then comes the damage of the leader's weapon with the highest damage dice, then his current and maximum Calm (composure, focus, attentiveness), then his current and maximum HP (hit points, health).
 At the end, the personal target of the leader is described, in this case a basilisk monster, with hit points drawn as a bar.

-Weapon damage and other item stats are displayed using the dice notation `XdY`. which means X rolls of Y-sided dice.
+Weapon damage and other item stats are displayed using the dice notation `XdY`, which means X rolls of Y-sided dice.
 A variant denoted `XdsY` is additionally scaled by the level depth in proportion to the maximal dungeon depth.
+Read more about combat resolution in section 'Monsters' below.

 The second status line describes the current dungeon location in relation to the party.

-    5  Lofty hall   [33% seen] Cursor: exact spot (71,12)  p15 l10
+    5  Lofty hall   [33% seen] Xhair: exact spot (71,12)  p15 l10

 First comes the depth of the current level and its name.
 Then the percentage of its explorable tiles already seen by the heroes.
-The 'cursor' is the common focus of the whole party, directly manipulated with movement keys in the targeting mode.
-At the end comes the length of the shortest path from the leader to the cursor position and the straight-line distance between the two points.
+The 'Xhair' (meaning 'crosshair') is the common focus of the whole party, denoted on the map by a white box and directly manipulated with movement keys in aiming mode.
+At the end of the status line comes the length of the shortest path from the leader to the crosshair position and the straight-line distance between the two points.

 Dungeon
 -------

-The dungeon of the campaign mode game consists of 10 levels and each level consists of a large number of tiles.
+The dungeon of any particular scenario may consists of one or many levels and each level consists of a large number of tiles.
 The basic tile kinds are as follows.

                dungeon terrain type               on-screen symbol
                ground                             .